 Coaching for writers

 Helping writers achieve their goals and seeing them develop and improve their writing skills is a constant source of satisfaction.
 Much of what I do as a developmental and line editor involves elements of coaching, so it seemed a logical progression to do some formal training as a writing coach.
-I’m currently working on this and plan to launch it as a new service later in the autumn.
+I’ll be launching this new service later in the autumn.

 The audiobook market is the fastest-growing sector of the publishing industry, and more and more independent authors are adding this format.
 You want your published book to be the best it can be, and your audiobook should meet the same professional standards.

 I’ll listen to the edited audio recording in conjunction with the text.
 Here are some examples of what I’ll focus on:

 - incorrect and inconsistent pronunciation

 I’ll provide you with a report where details of all errors and their corresponding chapter/page reference and time stamp have been logged, making it easy for issues to be located and fixed.
 I’ll then do a final quality check of the amended version.